VerenaK90/Clonal_hematopoiesis/README.md

 ### Data pre-processing

+We ran the model on the filtered SNVs (called using Strelka and Mutect2, see manuscript for details), which we stored, for convenience, in the list object (./RData/WGS/SNVs.RData).

 ### Parameter inference

 As with the other data types, we used FLORENCE in conjunction with pyABC to estimate parameters.
 To re-run the analysis refer to the folder (Parameter_estimation) and modify Simulated_data/Run_model_WGS_data.R according to the sample specification, with emphasis on the following information